 - Remain focused and calm in moments of stress: Since multi-cams are performed in front of a live audience, the writer-producer needs to feel in the audition room (or on the tape) that you are smart on your feet and confident in your skills.
 It is like doing a play, but without the six weeks of rehearsal prior to opening….
 More than likely, you will be working on a show that is a well-oiled machine, and you don't want to slow down the process in any way, whether it be asking too many questions or messing up the lines.

-There are lots of reasons you may have to submit a taped audition (also known as a “self-tape”)—scheduling conflicts, location difficulties, low-budget projects, or complications due to COVID-19.
+There are lots of reasons you may have to submit a taped audition (also known as a “self-tape”)—scheduling conflicts, location difficulties, low-budget projects, or external events.
 Whatever the reason, crafting a professional-looking tape in lieu of an in-person audition requires additional considerations.
 Here’s our complete guide to nailing your next self-tape—everything from the best backdrops to how to slate.